 In the summer of 1981, I went to see the hit movie Raiders of the Lost Ark in a downtown Toronto cinema, after spending three summer months on the shores of Hudson Bay, Canada.
 I had been working as a field assistant on a research project looking at how grazing by lesser snow geese was affecting the growth of salt-marsh vegetation.

-These days air travel is much less glamorous, and for those of us studying the impacts of climate change, highly guilt-inducing.
+These days plane travel is much less glamorous.
+And for those of us studying the impacts of climate change, highly guilt-inducing.
 We know that air travel burns fossil fuels and has a very high carbon footprint.
-In fact, for most people, flying will be the biggest single item in our individual contribution to the greenhouse gas emissions that are the cause of today’s planetary climate change and global warming.
+In fact, for most people, flying will be the biggest single item in our individual contribution to greenhouse gas emissions.
+Greenhouse gas emissions are the cause of today’s planetary climate change and global warming.

-This post explains all about greenhouse gases, and discusses some responsible ways that those of us who do travel by air, can reduce the environmental impact or offset our carbon emissions.
+This post explains all about greenhouse gases.
+It discusses some responsible ways that those of us who do travel by air, can reduce the environmental impact or offset our carbon emissions.
 I’ll show you how you can become a more responsible traveller.